makerdao/community/faqs/emergency-shutdown.md

 ## How was testing for Emergency Shutdown done?

 Emergency Shutdown was originally introduced and tested with the Sai prototype deployments.
-Besides the tests in the code itself, there were three live runs, all of which happened on deployments of the Sai prototype on the Ethereum mainnet.
+Besides the tests in the code itself, there were three live runs, all of which happened on deployments of the Sai prototype on the Ethereum Mainnet.

 For Multi-Collateral Dai, the Maker Foundation performed shutdowns on both Kovan and Mainnet deployments of MCD as well as unit tests.